aclark4life/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

 ``AutoEncryptionOpts``.

 Fortunately, this is easy to do with Django MongoDB Backend.
-You can use the ``createencryptedfieldsmap`` management command to generate the schema map for your encrypted fields, and then use the results in your settings.
+You can use the ``showencryptedfieldsmap`` management command to generate the schema map for your encrypted fields, and then use the results in your settings.

 To generate the encrypted fields map, run the following command in your Django project::

-    python manage.py createencryptedfieldsmap
+    python manage.py showencryptedfieldsmap

-.. note:: The ``createencryptedfieldsmap`` command is only available if you have the ``django_mongodb_backend`` app included in the :setting:`INSTALLED_APPS` setting.
+.. note:: The ``showencryptedfieldsmap`` command is only available if you have the ``django_mongodb_backend`` app included in the :setting:`INSTALLED_APPS` setting.